 The observations show a number of larger deviations from the mean, with green phases being almost twice as long as normal (over 40s, at 06:30 and 07:20), followed by accordingly shorter red phases (only slightly longer than 40s).

-These deviations may be explained by a dynamic traffic-lights control system, which may extend certain phase durations e.g. to account for bus signal requests (“bus priorization”), or when detecting extraordinarily high volumes of car traffic going into a specific direction.
+These deviations can be explained by the dynamic traffic-lights control, which may extend certain phase durations e.g. to account for bus signal requests (bus priorization), or when detecting extraordinarily high volumes of car traffic going into a specific direction.

-According to a small sample of own observations, recent data is online available via the API in about 1-2s after a signal phase change.
+According to a sample of observations, recent data is online available via the API in about 1-2s after a signal phase change.

 In addition to the described real-time traffic-light data for car signals, the API also provides further information e.g. on car detectors, bus signal requests, pedestrian signals, and pedestrian signal requests.